benjamin-swain/benjamin-swain/README.md

 I’m currently the software development lead for the team behind the map update API powering Super Cruise, GM’s hands-free driving system, and the primary data source for over 200,000 vehicles.

-Because most of my work lives in private repositories, my public profile does not reflect the full scope of my contributions.
+Because most of my work is on a private company GitHub account, my public profile doesn’t reflect the full scope of my contributions.
 Below is a snapshot of my activity from 2024:

 ![Contributions](./gm_contributions_2024.png)